ramibaghdan/ask-the-docs/README.md

 The answering half is the common part.
 The evaluation half is the point: it measures whether the answers can be trusted, instead of assuming they can.

+## What this project demonstrates

+This is meant to show a capability, not a domain.
+It builds an AI system that makes information easy to ask questions against, and then checks whether the answers can actually be trusted: retrieval, grounded answers with citations, an evaluation harness, and a flag that routes low-confidence answers to a human.
+FastAPI documentation is just a clean, public set of docs to build it on.
+The same approach works on an internal knowledge base, support or policy content, or any set of documents a team needs to search and rely on.

+It goes with a separate data-integration project that maps public biomedical sources into a Biolink knowledge graph.
+The domains are different on purpose.
+Both come down to the same
+work: taking scattered or inconsistent information and turning it into something structured, usable, and checkable.

 ## Demo

 ```